vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 ## Balance partition distribution

-`BALANCE DATA` starts a task to equally distribute the storage partitions in a Nebula Graph cluster.
+`BALANCE DATA` starts a task to equally distribute the storage partitions in a NebulaGraph cluster.
 A group of subtasks will be created and implemented to migrate data and balance the partition distribution.

 !!! danger